 Editions of standards, documents and guides

-A new IECEx Certificate of Conformity (CoC) may be issued only to the current edition of standards, documents and guides indicated in Clause 2.
+A new IECEx Service Facility Certificate may be issued to a service facility for a specified edition or one prior of the relevant standards, documents and guides indicated in Clause 2.

+NOTE The Ex Service Facility may issue reports for any specified edition of the relevant Standards, up to and including the edition given in the certificate.

-An upgrading of existing CoCs after publishing of a new edition of an IEC International Standard is required to be undertaken within a time period not exceeding 3 years.
+An upgrading of existing IECEx Service Facility Certificates is required to be undertaken within a time period not exceeding 3 years after the publication of a new edition of an IEC International Standard.

-CoCs not upgraded to the latest editions within this period shall be suspended or cancelled.
+IECEx Service Facility Certificates that are not upgraded within this period shall be suspended or cancelled.

 Confidentiality